 Finally, the incident created a moment of national, and even international, conversation about the persistence of racism in public accommodations.
 At a time when many powerful political and corporate actors have a stake in denying the existence of racism, we felt it was a positive contribution to the public narrative to hear a forthright recognition of the problem from one of the world’s most ubiquitous public-facing corporations.

-We reached out to dozens of our allied organizations in the civil rights and racial justice fields5 and had conversations with local stakeholders, including the grassroots community leadership in Philadelphia and, eventually, Donte Robinson and Rashon Nelson themselves, to get input and ideas about what Starbucks should do.
+We reached out to dozens of our allied organizations in the civil rights and racial justice fields and had conversations with local stakeholders, including the grassroots community leadership in Philadelphia and, eventually, Donte Robinson and Rashon Nelson themselves, to get input and ideas about what Starbucks should do.

 From our earliest conversations with the team at Starbucks, we have emphasized that this crisis unfolded in the context of a decades-long struggle of African Americans for dignity, respect and treatment as full citizens in the public space.
 Some of the most transformative campaigns during the Civil Rights Movement – the lunch counter sit-ins, the Freedom Rides, the Montgomery Bus Boycott – were centered around the demand for equal treatment in places that accommodate the public.
 This battle culminated in the passage of the Civil Rights Act of 1964, which outlawed racial discrimination in public accommodations.
 That landmark legislation resulted in a transformation of segregated public spaces throughout the U.S. But the struggle for equal treatment in public accommodations has continued.
-High-profile cases involving restaurants like Denny’s,6,7 retail establishments such as Macy’s and Barney’s,8 swimming pools9 and more recently golf clubs and nightclubs, demonstrate the stubborn persistence of racism in public accommodations.
+High-profile cases involving restaurants like Denny’s, retail establishments such as Macy’s and Barney’s, swimming pools and more recently golf clubs and nightclubs, demonstrate the stubborn persistence of racism in public accommodations.

 The formational identity of Starbucks is centered around the creation of the “third place” – not home, not work, but a public space where all are welcome and people can share “the Starbucks experience.”
 But the “third place” cannot exist outside of the history and reality of racism in public accommodations.
 Indeed, the ambitious vision of Starbucks’ founder to create a “third place” in which all are welcome engages, by its very terms, the history and contemporary struggle of African Americans for dignity in the public space.
 Thus, the awful, humiliating experience of Donte Robinson and Rashon Nelson in the Philadelphia Starbucks provoked a necessary discussion within the company about the need to confront the full dimensions of what it means to steward public spaces in our country.